Alligator/jqawk/README.md

 json(arg)
   return arg converted to a pretty-printed JSON string

-int(arg)
+num(arg)
-  convert arg to a number. only works on strings
+  convert arg to a number (64-bit float). only works on strings
 ```

 ### Methods